rtyler/brokenco.de/_posts/2026-03-22-a-poem-for-united.md

 humanity.

 Everything is expensive, and still it sucks.
-The cheapest coffee was still four bucks.
+The cheapest coffee was four lousy  bucks.

 The grumpiness was extreme at the TSA
 acting in their theatre for deferred pay